ericgundrum/squidhall/docs/tutorial-content-module-files.md

 ### What this tutorial covers

-This tutorial will take you step by step through the process of creating and testing a content module file.
+This tutorial will take you step by step through the process of creating and testing a content module file for art panels or tables using framed art.
 After the tutorial steps there are some more detailed descriptions of certain content file values, followed by a template module file, an annotated module file, and a full example of a module file.

 When you finish this tutorial you should understand the basics of content module files and how to use the SquidSpace tools to manage the asset pipeline, generate Javascript modules and test/debug a content module file.

 ### What this tutorial does not cover

+This tutorial does not cover placing objects on tables or plinths, although in the extra information below there are some more detail and examples of how to do this.

+NOTE: When placing objects the 3D object files need to be converted to .bablyon format by hand.
+For more on this see [How To Convert .obj Files to .babylon files](how-to-convertobjtobabylon.md)

-You may be required to use Git for version control, which adds the following steps:
+Separately, you may be required to use Git for version control, which adds the following steps:

 1. Cloning the Git repo